bigpaulie/banggood-php-sdk/README.md

 **This is an unofficial PHP SDK for Banggood API**

-The official documentation can be found [here](https://api.banggood.com/index.php?com=document&article_id=2)
+The official documentation can be found [here](https://api.banggood.com/index.php?com=document&article_id=2) If you have any issues with the API and not necessarily with the SDK please address to Banggood support team rather than opening a issue here.

 ### Installation
 Install the package via composer using :